Parental leave in the United States: Current legislation

-In the US, parents and family are federally protected under the 1993 Family and Medical Leave Act (FMLA) to go on maternity or family leave after the adoption or birth of a child.
+In the United States, parents and family are federally protected under the 1993 Family and Medical Leave Act (FMLA) to go on maternity or family leave after the adoption or birth of a child.
 Under this law, legal parents are protected for up to 12 weeks of unpaid leave (per year).
 The FMLA ensures the job security of parents/employees but does not protect employees who go on paid leave with their employers.
 Receiving the correct payment for being on leave is between the firm and the employee.
-However, some states have laws that do protect and guarantee employees for paid family leave (see State Legislation section).
+However, some states have laws that do protect and guarantee employees for paid family leave (see State Legislation).
 Additionally, the FMLA defines "parents" as biological, adoptive, step or foster parent who stood in loco parentis or "in the place of a parent".
 Parents do not include parents-in-law.

 This paragraph is for employees who are seeking to get paid using their firm's extended policies on leaves.
-If employees choose to go on maternity or family leave, The Employee's Guide to Family and Medical Leave Act states that they can sometimes use their unspent sick time, vacation time, personal time, etc., saved up with their employer at the same time of their FMLA leave so that they continue to get paid.
+If employees choose to go on maternity or family leave, The Employee's Guide to Family and Medical Leave Act states that they can sometimes use their unspent sick leave or annual leave, saved up with their employer at the same time of their FMLA leave so that they continue to get paid.
 To use such leave, "you must follow your employer's normal leave rules such as submitting a leave form or providing advance notice.
 Even if you don't want to use your paid leave, your employer can require you to use it during your FMLA leave".

-If employees choose to use the FMLA to go on regular unpaid leave without any extended or paid leave, the FMLA has several limiting stipulations and leaves out certain employees' conditions, such as temp workers and trans employees, meaning only certain employees are eligible.
+If employees choose to use the FMLA to go on regular unpaid leave without any extended or paid leave, the FMLA has several limiting stipulations and leaves out certain employees' conditions, such as temporary workers and trans employees, meaning only certain employees are eligible.
 To receive maternity leave protections under FMLA, employees must: